cekit/cekit/docs/handbook/installation/instructions.rst

 .. contents::
     :backlinks: none

+Python versions >= 3.6 are supported.
+See the `GitHub Action <https://github.com/cekit/cekit/blob/develop/ .github/workflows/cekit.yml#L20>`_ for the matrix we test against.

 We provide RPM packages for Fedora, CentOS/RHEL distribution.
 CEKit installation on other platforms is still possible via ``pip``.